How to get your WA license: Graduate of a school or apprenticeship program

 Successfully complete a state approved apprenticeship training program.

-- Pass the state-approved written and performance examinations.
+- Pass the state-approved practical and written exams administered by D.L.
+Roope.

 - After you get your license, you must post it at your work station.